mabur/mang_lang/readme.md

 # Mang Lang

-Mang Lang is a toy programming language with the following **design trade-offs**:
+Mang Lang is an experimental programming language.
+It explores how to make a language as minimalistic as possible, while still being useful.
+What are the essential building blocks needed for programming?
+How can we design a minimal language that is easy to learn and easy to interpret/compile.
+It has the following **design trade-offs**:

-1. Minimalistic instead of feature-rich.
-The implementation is ~500 lines of Python code.
+1. Minimalistic, instead of feature-rich.
-2. Purely functional instead of imperative or object oriented.
+2. Purely functional, instead of imperative or object oriented.
+3. Eager evaluation, instead of lazy evaluation.
+4. Dynamically typed and interpreted.
+Static typing and compiling might be explored eventually.

+The motivation behind Mang Lang is somewhat similar to Lisp, but it has evolved its own unique solutions to a similar problem statement.
+Mang Lang could be described as a love child of Json and Lisp.

 **What it has**: